eSense Skin Response Biofeedback home-use device

 This set consists of 2 eSense sensors: The eSense Respiration and the eSense Skin Response.

 The eSense Respiration only works with an eSense Skin Response.
-Only the eSense Skin Response can be used independently.
+You can use the eSense Skin Response independently.

 eSense Respiration